DjebbZ/dot-clojure/README.md

 There are aliases to pull in and start various REPL-related tools:
 * `:nrepl` -- pulls in the latest stable release of [nREPL](https://github.com/nrepl/nREPL) and starts an nREPL server on a random available port
 * `:nrepl/old` -- pulls in the latest stable release of [org.clojure/tools.nrepl](https://github.com/clojure/tools.nrepl) and starts an nREPL server on port 60606; this is provided to support legacy tooling
+* `:nrepl-cljs` -- pulls in the latest stable release of [nREPL](https://github.com/nrepl/nREPL) and [piggieback](https://github.com/nrepl/piggieback) and starts an ClojureScript capable nREPL server on port 60606
 * `:socket` -- starts a Socket REPL on port 50505; can be combined with other aliases since this is just a JVM option
 * `:prepl` -- starts a Socket pREPL on port 40404; can be combined with other aliases since this is just a JVM option; requires a recent Clojure 1.10 build!
 * `:proto` -- adds the latest stable release of the [protorepl](https://atom.io/packages/proto-repl) library for Atom/ProtoREPL usage (with `:nrepl` or `:nrepl/old`)